 2. Use the offseason to strategize and plan.

-"Business owners should also be utilizing their time to access business needs and set goals and profit targets for the next season," said Brandon Stephens, president of Christmas Decor.
-"This might include calculating ideal number of clients to retain, adjusting the training process, ordering new equipment, conducting pricing evaluations, updating marketing materials, etc."
+"This might include calculating ideal number of clients to retain, adjusting the training process, ordering new equipment, conducting pricing evaluations, updating marketing materials, etc.," he added.

-Fouts also noted that his Christmas decor business has many other purposes outside of the holiday season, such as other holidays and special events like weddings.
+Fouts agrees and tries to find services with similar equipment and materials.
+For example, his Christmas decor business has other purposes outside of the holiday season, such as other holidays and special events like weddings.

 4. Seek out opportunities with businesses that have longer seasons.

-Toffer Grant, founder and CEO of prepaid business Visa provider PEX Card, recommended looking through your inventory at the end of your peak season to see if anything can be sold off.
+Toffer Grant, founder and CEO of prepaid business Visa provider PEX Card, recommends looking through your inventory at the end of your peak season to see if anything can be sold off.